 I am very happy about the publication of my photo of the Very Large Telescope with the 4 laser guide star beams in the March edition of the National Geographic magazine.
 The photo appears as part of the feature article about the search for extraterrestrial life “Who’s Out There”.

 In July I visited Costa Rica for the first time.
 The trip included four National Parks: Tortuguero at the Caribbean coast, Braulio Carrillio National Park and Yatama private reserve, Savegre cloud forest and the wild Ossa Peninsula.
 To see and photograph tropical rain forests and its wildlife Costa Rica is one of the best places to go.
+Visit the new gallery, showing colorful frogs, snakes, monkeys, interesting insects, views of the dense rain forest and the emblematic resplendent Quetzal, one of the most beautiful birds.

 April is the time to go far south to Patagonia.
 Autumn is arriving and the trees are starting to change their colors to yellow and red.
 The Lenga and Ñire trees are those that contribute most to the show.
 The new images from this recent trip to the Carretera Austral are now online.
 I had an encounter with the rare and endangered Andean Huemul, the Chucao, a small curious bird and other interesting wildlife.
 Click on the links to see photos in the Patagonia page and the Patagonia Wildlife page.